SSO (Single Sign-On)

 The Redirect URL is the default URL an end user is redirected to after a successful SSO authentication.

-is an optional argument in the API and SDKs, and the URL provided in the API or SDK
+You can also set this as an optional argument in the API and SDKs, and the URL provided in the API or SDK will take precedence over the URL entered here.

 Service Provider (SP)